-There are industry recognised HNC/D Construction and Engineering qualifications which are accredited by Pearson Edexcel and the college also provides Access to Higher Education courses which prepare students without traditional qualifications for study at university.
+There are industry recognised HNC/HND Construction and Engineering qualifications which are accredited by Pearson Edexcel and the college also provides Access to Higher Education courses which prepare students without traditional qualifications for study at university.

-Students who study the HNC/D Construction and Engineering qualifications will complete their course at the Peterborough Regional College campus and can access the support services at the UCP Park Crescent campus.
+Students who study the HNC/HND Construction and Engineering qualifications will complete their course at the Peterborough Regional College campus and can access the support services at University Centre Peterborough.